MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 ## Troubleshoot

-- If a dialog is cross-linked and is modified, you'll see a validation error on publish and Power Virtual Agents will block the publish.
+- If a dialog is cross-linked and is modified, you'll see a validation error on publish and Copilot Studio will block the publish.
 More information: [Publish the latest bot content](/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams#publish-the-latest-bot-content)

 - If errors exist while saving a topic, the **Topic checker** shows the impacted topics.
 Errors will prevent the bot from working and must be fixed before you can publish your bot.
 More information: [Topic errors](/power-virtual-agents/teams/authoring-topic-management-teams#topic-errors)

-- For more information on flow error codes, go to [Error codes: Power Virtual Agents](/power-virtual-agents/error-codes)
+- For more information on flow error codes, go to [Error codes: Copilot Studio](/power-virtual-agents/error-codes)

 ### See also